Free Virtual Assistants for Beginners: We Tested the 6 Best - And Actually Free

 What I liked

-- I love that I don’t need to think “Where should I do to day” Saner plans it before I ask based on my emails, notes, calendar
+- I don’t need to think “Where should I do to day” Saner plans it before I ask based on my emails, notes, calendar

 - I loved how easy it is to drop in ideas with voice or browser, then sort them later